Password Protected Live Streaming: What You Need to Know in 2025

 When you finish this step, please ensure you click the “Save” button in the lower-left corner.

-You can password-protect your playlists as you do with an individual live channel or video files.
-To do so, choose a playlist and go to the “Publish Settings” tab just as you would for a particular content.
-Then click save as, turn password protection “On” and enter a password when prompted.
+Dacast also makes it possible to password-protect your playlists as you do with an individual live channel or video files.
+To do so, choose a playlist and go to the “Publish Settings” tab just as you would for a specific video.
+Then click “Save as”, turn password protection “On,” and enter a password when prompted.

-Once you enter the password, the viewer gains access to the playlist.
+Once you set the password, the viewer gains access to the playlist.
 They can then watch whatever content is currently playing.

 Please note that this feature does not currently work for packages, unfortunately.
 For example, if you add content to a package with a password enabled, the package will ignore the password and allow the content to play.